 The first rule of doing work that matters is this: show up.
 Get to work so you can start making a difference.
 Of course, this is a no-brainer, so why do we not do it?
 We get distracted.

 Often, we go to the place where we work without actually going to work.
 We let the demands of other people's schedules dictate what we do and how we do it.
 We chase “skinny rabbits” that won't be worth the reward once we catch them.

 I struggle with distractions all the time.
 Every day, the Resistance rears its ugly, evil head and tries to lure me away from the work that matters.
 And that has to stop.

 Just last night, I read this wonderful quote from Mr. Godin:

 When you're doing hard work, getting rejected, failing, working it out — this is a dumb time to make situational decision about whether it's time for a nap or a day off or a coffee break… The first five years of my solo business, when the struggle seemed never-ending, I never missed a day, never took a nap…

 - Name the problem.
 You have an Adversary.
 You're not inherently lazy, necessarily.
 Everyone gets distracted.
 Everyone needs an occasional course correction.
 The first step to slaying this dragon is recognizing the Resistance.
 But have hope: the very fact that you are facing Resistance means that you are probably doing work that matters.

 How do you overcome distraction?
 What's your “brass knuckles” of choice for giving a hefty blow to the Resistance?
+Share in the comments.